wwcodemanila/WWCodeManila-PHP/docs/README.md

 ## About this study group

 !> Read this [document](wwcodemanila/study_groups.md) first to know what study groups are.

+We will learn the basic concepts of programming using PHP.
+This can be your jump off towards web development, scripting, data processing and more!

 This study group is held once a month and is led by our volunteer leaders.
 However, everyone is welcome to join, learn, and share their knowledge in the community.